Sanjaykumar030/Dopamine-Score-Predictive-Model/README.md

 For collaborations, dataset usage permissions, or media inquiries, please open an [issue](https://github.com/Sanjaykumar030/Dopamine-Stimuli-Predictive-Model/issues) or reach out via email.

 ---
 ## 🙏 Acknowledgements

 The author gratefully acknowledges:
-- **ChatGPT** and **Google Gemini** — for technical references, literature guidance, and code review support during model development.
+- Support from AI tools such as ChatGPT and Google Gemini for technical references and code review assistance during model development.
-- **Jivanthikaa** — for co-contributing to the manual dataset annotation process, ensuring balanced and unbiased labeling.
+- **Jivanthikaa** — co-authoring the manual dataset annotation process, ensuring balanced and unbiased labeling.

 ---